-This annual report to Congress for FY 2009 is required by the National Construction Safety Team (NCST) Act.
-NIST did not undertake any new NCST investigations, nor did it continue any NCST investigations in FY 2009.
-The National Institute of Standards and Technology (NIST) did conduct a study of the Dallas Cowboys Indoor Practice Facility that collapsed on May 2, 2009 during a thunderstorm.
-The collapse injured 12 people, one seriously.
-NIST issued its draft final report on the collapse, including one recommendation, on October 6, 2009.
-NIST is also continuing work on its study of a fire that occurred on June 18, 2007, in the Sofa Super Store in Charleston, South Carolina.
-Both studies are being conducted under other NIST legal authorities.
+This annual report to Congress for FY 2010 is required by the National Construction Safety Team (NCST) Act.
+NIST did not undertake any new NCST investigations, nor did it continue any NCST investigations in FY 2010.
+The National Institute of Standards and Technology (NIST) issued the final report and recommendation on its study of the collapse of the Dallas Cowboys Indoor Practice Facility (that collapsed on May 2, 2009 during a thunderstorm) on January 26, 2010.
+NIST is completing the draft final report on its study of a fire that occurred on June 18, 2007, in the Sofa Super Store in Charleston, South Carolina.
+The draft final report will be released in early FY2011.
+Both studies were conducted under other NIST legal authorities.